carpentries-incubator/SDC-BIDS-dMRI/setup.md

 Notebooks expect them to be placed in the `data` folder that exists in the root of the repository.

-Note the above command clones the entire repository, which may be quite large and take a while to download.
+Note that the above command clones the entire repository, which may be quite large and take a while to download.
 Alternatively, data from a single subject is available and can be downloaded by running:
 ~~~